Matin-python/Diabetes-Prediction-Logistic-Regression/README.md

 ## Machine Learning Workflow

-1. Load the dataset using Pandas.
+1. Load the dataset using Pandas from `diabetes2.csv`.
 2. Visualize the distribution of diabetes outcomes.
 3. Calculate and visualize feature correlations.
 4. Separate the input features from the target variable.